Wedgwood, Seattle: The Jolly Roger and the Coon Chicken Inn

 In 1916, Washington joined Prohibition, and north Seattle saw an upswing in commercial activity.
 Unincorporated areas of King County accessible by auto became popular locations for speakeasies selling illegal liquor and purveying prostitution and gambling, often in clever guises.
 One remarkable structure among numerous establishments was the China Castle, later the Jolly Roger, having a unique tower from which a watchman signaled the approach of police, visible from miles away.
 In the event of a raid, patrons and employees could leave via tunnels such as one under the highway, easily dispersing via the wooded ravine on the other side.

 The Jolly Roger continued as a popular dance hall and restaurant.
 It was designated a Seattle Historic Landmark in 1979.
 On October 19, 1989, the restaurant, located at 8721 Lake City Way (formerly Bothell Way) burned in an arson fire.
 The fire was somewhat suspicious, but only relative to its storied past.
 Police had neither motive nor suspects.
 Investigators were not able to determine how the arsonist got inside past a burglar alarm, with no signs of forced entry.
 At the time, the building had just been purchased the week before from the previous owner, with whom the buyer was entangled in legal and financial red tape.
 The previous owner was in the building removing his possessions the day before the fire.
 When firefighters arrived hours after the fire had begun in the basement, a man directed them.
 He seemed so sure of where the fire began that they assumed he was an employee.
 After the fire was extinguished, the man could not be found.
 The owners stated that he was not an employee.

 One year after the fire, preservation activists sought to have the structure rebuilt.
 Before their efforts got off the ground, the building was hastily demolished on January 11, 1991, obviating its appeal.
 A modern oil company-owned convenience store and gas station now stands on the location.

-Within view, slightly south of the former Jolly Roger site, on the south side of Lake City Way, The Growler Guys sits on the site of a former Coon Chicken Inn.
-For nearly three decades, beginning in 1929, the Coon Chicken Inn sold southern-style food in a restaurant whose themes drew heavily on light-hearted, overtly racist stereotypes akin to blackface or the iconic Sambo's on Aurora Avenue N.
+Slightly south of the former Jolly Roger site, on the south side of Lake City Way, The Growler Guys sits on the site of a former Coon Chicken Inn.
+Beginning in 1929, the Coon Chicken Inn sold southern-style food in a restaurant whose themes drew heavily on racist stereotypes akin to blackface in a similar style to Sambo's on Aurora Avenue N. Black residents of Seattle protested the restaurant's imagery, and the NAACP and The Northwest Enterprise sued the restaurant over its logo.
+In response, the restaurant's owner made minor changes to the building's exterior and its logo.
+The restaurant's racist themes remained until 1949, when the owner transformed the restaurant into a general store.